-Buying your roller coaster tickets for Colorado is a good bet as it's been snowing since October.
+Buying your polar roller coaster tickets for Colorado is a good bet as it's been snowing since October.
 Winter Park in Colorado is already enjoying the polar coaster ride, opening for the first weekend in November, the earliest in the resort's 80-year history thanks not only to a $4m upgrade in snowmaking machines but also to the early-season snowfalls dropping 40 inches in October.
-With 51 inches of total snowfall this month, Big Sky has also planned a November opening with more than double its usual amount of snow during its third snowiest October in the past 20 years.
+With 51 inches of total snowfall this month, Big Sky also had a November opening with more than double its usual amount of snow during its third snowiest October in the past 20 years.

 And here's a weather warning